M-O-P-D/Police-Supply-Demand/doc/stack.md

+# Model Stacks

-# Model Stack 1
+## Model Stack 1

-Single process:
-NetLogo must run in neworder's (virtual)env.

-*neworder* requires an enhancement (to enable halt/resume) for this approach to work efficiently
+The simplest implementation: a single process: NetLogo must run in the crims (virtual/conda)env in order to have the crims dependencies available.

+The models interact in a lock-step manner with feedback: the microsimulation supplies crime data, and the ABM can alter the microsimulation parameters after each timestep to reflect it's own internal state. (e.g. alter the prevalence of certain crime types).

+The NetLogo ABM, via the python plugin, initialises and runs the microsimulation model, which is set to halt after each timestep.
+Once the ABM has consumed the simulated crime data for that timestep, NetLogo signals to the model to resume execution (possibly providing altered sampling parameters).

+TODO: At the moment the two models are in seaprate github repos, better integration would make life easier.

-# Model Stack 2
+## Model Stack 2

+(deprecated for now)

 Separate processes:

 - Netlogo police suppy ABM
 - *neworder* crime microsimulation model

 Each run as a standalone process.
 This allows them to run more efficiently as they can (in practice not?) each continue running while the other model is busy, but means that exchanging data is slightly more difficult.